Kitware/VTK-m/CONTRIBUTING.md

     called `gitlab` to refer to it.

 5. (Required to use Git LFS.)
-    [Using the SSH URL for the origin remote] is needed to for Git LFS to work.
+    [Using the SSH URL for the origin remote] is needed for Git LFS to work.
     Do not forget to run `$ ./Utilities/SetupForDevelopment.sh` after changing the remote URL.